Airline Negligence and Injuries During Flights

 Use your phone to take photos and make notes of the following:

-• Your injuries and those of surrounding people, if applicable
+• Your injuries and those of the surrounding people, if applicable

 • What caused your injury